-For the year ended 31 December 2023, the Group reported a net loss of HK\$260 million (2022 restated: a net profit of HK\$2,163 million; restatement due to retrospective application of HKFRS 17 "Insurance Contracts" effective from January 2023).
-The accounting loss was primarily due to the increase in insurance finance expenses for the life annuity business.
-This was a result of an increase in insurance contract liabilities, driven by a reduction in discount rates reflecting the relatively lower market interest rates at the end of 2023 as compared to 2022.
-Additionally, the drop in property prices adversely affected the reverse mortgage insurance business.
-There is no assurance that the Issuer will not continue to report a loss (of a similar or greater amount) in respect of the life annuity business and/or reverse mortgage insurance business in the future, which may adversely affect its financial condition and results of operations.
+For the year ended 31 December 2024, the Group reported a net loss of HK\$418 million (2023: a net loss of HK\$260 million).
+The increase in accounting loss was primarily attributable to the negative impact of property price drop on fast-growing reverse mortgage business which was partly mitigated by the increase in the net interest income together with the return from placements with the Exchange Fund.
+There is no assurance that the Issuer will not continue to report a loss (of a similar or greater amount) in the future, which may adversely affect its financial condition and results of operations.